tensorflow/docs/site/en/tutorials/images/deep_cnn.md

 The script merely returns the precision @ 1 periodically -- in this case it returned 86% accuracy. `cifar10_eval.py` also exports summaries that may be visualized in TensorBoard.
 These summaries provide additional insight into the model during evaluation.
+You can view the results in TensorBoard by running:

 ```shell
 tensorboard --logdir /tmp/cifar10_eval